PraveenBalanagendra/Microservice/README.md

 This will run the image in the container and destroy the container once finished

 # Demo2
-A simple greeting image hosted in single container.
+A simple greeting API image hosted in single container.
 Run the below command after setting the docker-compose for the Demo2 project

 docker-compose up -d --build

 Access the URL: http://localhost/api/greeting/asdadasdddd to test the application

 # Demo3
-Multiple containers with the same image behind load balancer
+Multiple containers with the same image (API) behind load balancer

 2 containers of greetings image and 1 container of nginx (load balancer) image.
 Run the command after setting the docker-compose for the Demo3 project